 D is for Don’t know how you do it, translation: I don’t want your life, it looks too hard

-E is for End of summer, a day celebrated by single mothers around the world whenever children go back to school after months of summer holiday.
+E is for End of summer, a day celebrated by single mothers whenever children go back to school after months of holidays

-G is for Glamorous, what single mothers become when their children visit their father
+G is for Glamorous, what single mothers become when their offspring visit their father

-H is for Halloween, lots of free lollies for your kids
+H is for Halloween, lots of free lollies for your deprived children

-I is for I’m a single mother this week, what coupled up people say any time their partner is away for more than three days
+I is for I’m a single mother this week, what coupled up ladies say when their partner is away for more than two days

-J is for “Just wait until you become a mother.”
-Frequently said by single mothers to their children.
+J is for “Just wait ’til you become a mother.”
+Frequently said by single mums to their kids

 K is for Know It All Children AKA other people’s children